tc39/proposal-bind-operator/README.md

 for these use cases.

-In its binary form, the `::` operator creates a bound function such that the left side of the operator is bound as the `this` variable to the target function on the right hand side.
+In its binary form, the `::` operator creates a bound function such that the left hand side of the operator is bound as the `this` variable to the target function on the right hand side.

 In its unary prefix form, the `::` operator creates a bound function such that